ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Although this document defines a short list of entity types, this list should be extensible to allow implementers to report on entities found in their implementation and not covered by this specification.
-By using an Object Identifier (OID) based system for identifying both entity types and the attribute types that they contain, this format is inherently extensible;
+By using an Object Identifier (OID) for identifying both entity types and the attribute types that they contain, this format is inherently extensible;
 implementers of Attesters MAY define new custom or proprietary entity types and place them along-side the standardized entities, or define new attribute types